Concordium/concordium.github.io/source/mainnet/net/mobile-wallet-gen2/setup-mobile-wallet.rst

 #.
 Read the next page in the app, shortly explaining the Concordium concepts of initial account and identity.
 Tap **Continue**.

 #.
 Select a third party identity provider from the list.
+Enter your wallet passcode when prompted.
 An external web page opens within the app.

    .. image:: ../images/mobile-wallet/MW11.png
       :width: 25%